Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Bayesian inference

-for $i=1,...,7,$ is required.
-In addition to the specific models, $\mathcal{M}_{i},$\ $i=1,...,7$\textbf{\ }listed above, we denote the state space model with the complete specification - collectively defined by (\ref{ret})-(\ref{delv}) -\textbf{\ }by $\mathcal{M}_{F}.$ Under the assumption that each of the models is \textit{a priori }equally likely, the posterior odds ratio for any restricted model $\mathcal{M}_{i}$ relative to the full state space model $\mathcal{M}_{F},$ is equivalent to the Bayes factor $BF_{i,F}$, given in turn by
+for $i=F$ and $i=1,...,11,$ is required.
+Under the assumption that each of the models is \textit{a priori }equally likely, the posterior odds ratio for the full state space model $\mathcal{M}_{F}$ relative to\textbf{ }any restricted model $\mathcal{M}_{i}$ is equivalent to the Bayes factor $BF_{i}$, given in turn by